garyhost0630/garyhost0630.github.io/_pages/about.md

 *Independent Research, Supervised by Prof. An Pan, Xi'an Institute of Optics and Precision Mechanics of CAS          (07/2023-present)

-- Achieved mastery in the principles of phase retrieval algorithm, transport of intensity equation, Kramers-Kronig relations and synthetic aperture imaging;
-- Surveyed and finished a review on the advancements in Fourier ptychographic microscopy over the past decade.
+- Designed a reflective objective without chromatic aberration and modeled light transmission equation through it;
+- Calculated the optical transfer function of the system and achieved theoretical resolution in simulations;
+- Achieved mastery in various experimental implementations of Fourier ptychographic microscopy in high speed, three dimensionality, full-color acquisition and integration of deep learning.

 ## Research on the optical properties of fluorescent proteins based on AI

 *Independent Research, Supervised by Prof. Xiao Peng, Shenzhen University                                            (10/2022-06/2023)

 - Acquired expertise in protein structure prediction and later built a model on Pytorch by combining Raman spectroscopy and a Transformer encoder utilized in Alphafold2 to distinguish the Raman spectra of 5 distinct bacterial species;
-- Developed a fluorescent protein database including the structures predicted by Alphafold2 on Google Colab, excitation wavelength, emission wavelength, stokes shift, quantum yield, etc;
+- Developed a fluorescent protein database including the structures predicted by Alphafold2 on Google Colab, excitation wavelength, emission wavelength, stokes shift, quantum yield, etc.;
 - Initiated and led a project supported by the Innovation and Development Fund of Shenzhen University, which was subsequently recognized as an excellent project, ranking within the top 15%.